gmhafiz/go8/README.md

 docker-compose -f e2e/docker-compose.yml up --build
 ```

-You will see a bunch of containers being built and then run.
+You will see a bunch of containers being built before the tests are run.
 The e2e test ends with the following message

 ```
 go8_e2e_test | 2023/12/30 03:08:04 api is up